Raphael-Boichot/Knowledge-repo-about-the-Kong-Feng-GB-BOY-COLOUR/README.md

 The first part of the 8MB rom is a giant 4MB partition with mainly junk data.
 The GB Boy boot rom itself (HITEK_MULTI) contains the "filesystem" and a library of tiles for dealing with the western and Chinese characters displayed on screen and is limited to the first 32 KB of data only.
 The "filesytem" itself is quite primitive: from offset 0x004450 to 0x00450B it contains an array with the "188" starting bank numbers of the "188" targeted roms (starting at 0x000000 for bank 0x00, 0x008000 for bank 0x01, 0x010000 for bank 0x02, etc.).

+## HITEK_MULTI rom analysis

+- 0x000000 - 0x000150: Game Boy starting code (Game Boy logo, MBC type, rom size, checksum, etc.).
+The information section provided indicates a non-Japanese 2 MB unlicensed GBC exclusive game with MBC5 + 128 kB ram + battery with a bad checksum.
+This part is clearly a copy/paste from another game.
+- 0x000151 - 0x004000: nothing but 0x00, codes jumps directly to 0x004001.
+- 0x004001 - 0x004684: internal code
+- 0x004685 - 0x00492E: tileset for ASCII table, probably 1 bpp partial ASCII table compressed into 2 bpp tiles so it's very hard to visualize with a tile editor as 4 characters are overlapping in each tile.
+Only uppercase letters, numbers and some extra characters are possible (basically characters 0x20 to 0x5F of the ASCII table).
+- 0x00492F - 0x00582F: tilemap for ASCII table, which appears in [plain ASCII](Dump/HITEK_MULTI.txt) and of course in the same order as the starting bank array of the corresponding rom.
+- 0x005830 - 0x006708: tilemap for Chinese characters to display
+- 0x006708 - 0x008000: tileset for Chinese characters

 ## Array of starting bank for roms in the same order as the games name in menu
 ![starting banks](Pictures/Bank_array.png)

-The better (bigger or more famous according to programmer's taste) roms are intentionnaly placed on the first menu page.
+The better (according to Chinese players taste) roms are intentionnaly placed on the first menu page.
+Quite a good selection I must admit.

 ## Tilemap for western text in ASCII
 ![text_tilemap](Pictures/Text_tilemap.png)

-From offset 0x004930 to 0x00582F it contains the tilemap of western text that must be displayed onscreen (which appears in [plain ASCII](Dump/HITEK_MULTI.txt), very practical, and of course in the same order as the starting bank array of the corresponding rom).
-Offset 0x005830 to 0x006708 is probably the tilemap for Chinese characters to display.
-Tileset for Chinese characters then follows until the end of the 32 kB (and are more or less compressed).
-I'm however not 100% sure where the tileset for ASCII characters is (but probably just before the ASCII tilemap).
-I think it's a 1 bpp partial ASCII table compressed into 2 bpp tiles so it's very hard to visualize with a tile editor as 4 characters are overlapping in each tile.
-Only uppercase letters, numbers and some extra characters are possible (basically characters 0x20 to 0x5F of the ASCII table).

 Next (after bank 0) is probably data from another project that was stored on the flash chip at some point (chip may have been recycled and not fully erased when flashed).
 It contains SD and FAT system error codes, a list of Atari 2600 games and some chunks of their roms.
 From offset 0x0111D00 to 0x0400000 it then contains only 0xFF but I think this is still part of the junk data.
 Nothing salty at first glance.
 This probably easily explains why the checksum is bad as it must be calculated without all that crap.